louise-hayes-fitz/ilab/Startrek_Homeowners_insurance.md

 business auto policies geared to owners of small businesses or specific types of businesses.

-## 4. Workers Compensation Insurance
+## 4. Startrek Workers Compensation Insurance
 Employers have a legal responsibility to their employees to make the workplace safe.
 However, despite precautions, accidents can occur.
 To protect employers from lawsuits resulting from workplace accidents and to provide medical care